Submissions are closed for the Federation of BC Writers Literary Contest!

 There are four categories:

-The names of each finalist on both the long list and the short list, as well as the title of their submission and their respective communities, will be announced on the Federation website and social media by October 30, 2021.
-The winner will be announced on FBCW social media and through an email to all FBCW WriteOn email newsletter subscribers on November 15, 2021.
+The names of each finalist on both the long list and the short list, as well as the title of their submission and their respective communities, will be announced on the Federation website and social media.
+The winner will be announced on FBCW social media and through an email to all FBCW WriteOn email newsletter subscribers.

 All shortlisted entries will be offered publication in our first ever Contest Anthology.
 (Publication date to be determined.)